 4. Turn Off Airplane Mode

-To check and turn off airplane mode, simply swipe down the notification shade.
+Simply swipe down the notification shade to check and turn off airplane mode.
 From the Quick Settings icons, select the one with an Airplane logo.

-Alternatively, you can also turn Airplane mode On/Off via the Settings menu as well.
+Alternatively, you can also turn Airplane mode On/Off via the Settings menu.
 To do that, go to Settings > Network & internet > toggle off the Airplane mode button.

 After turning off Airplane mode, see if this fixes the “No SIM card detected” error on your Android phone or not.